 Booth Falls Trail

-For treetop vistas and epic views of the mountains, tackle the out-and-back Booth Falls Trail, one of the best hiking trails in Vail.
+For treetop vistas and epic views of the mountains, tackle the out-and-back Booth Falls Trail, one of the most beautiful hiking trails in Vail.

 Hike along Booth Creek through aspen forests, wildflowers, and the Eagles Nest Wilderness Area.
 Some sections are steep or slightly rocky, so make sure to pack your hiking shoes.
 You’ll be rewarded at the end with a stunning close-up of the towering 60-foot waterfall.